Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Experiments

-In \cref{tab:succrate}, we present success rates when the inferred explanation functions are applied to unseen task instances.
-Across all evaluation subsets, \alg surpasses VLM-generated explanations, with the largest margin in the Easy-3-Shot subset (22 \% → 59 \%).
-This improvement is expected, as higher comprehension generally drives higher success.
+\paragraph{Inferring rational explanations improves generalization to novel task instances} In \cref{tab:terc_succrate}, we present success rates when the inferred explanation functions are applied to unseen task instances.
+Across all evaluation subsets, RIR surpasses RwoR, with the largest margin in the spatial-3-Shot subset (22 \% $\rightarrow$ 59 \%).
+This improvement is expected, as higher comprehension drives higher success.

-Success consistently exceeds comprehension, reflecting ambiguity in training data and inference noise that can yield over-specific explanations (e.g., \textit{top-right-corner} instead of \textit{top-corner}).
-Such over-fitting may still satisfy the ground-truth criterion, $\mathcal{E} \models \tau$.
-Because explanation programs are intrinsically interpretable, these discrepancies are clear, revealing how success can overstate true generalization -- i.e., understanding the task versus imitating a demonstration.